 #4 Hypertext rules

-Students explore (1) what information is hyperlinked in a chosen text, (2) why and (3) how long a hyperlink should be.
+Students explore hyperlinks rules and conventions: (1) what information is hyperlinked in a chosen text, (2) why and (3) how long a hyperlink should be.

 #5 Harmful hyperlinks

 Students explore, identify and generate a list of features of harmful hyperlinks.